 EdAid also acts as a great way for students to surface their profile with potential employers, showcase their talent and take greater control over their financial future.

 It is however, important to note that students should only ever borrow what they can afford to repay back.
 Whilst there are no interest charges added by EdAid, your repayments are linked to inflation and as such may rise or fall in line with the CPI.
-CPI Indexation Rate will be set on 1st April each year and calculated as the average of the previous calendar year’s CPI data The rate for 2016/17 is 0.04% (source:ONS).
+CPI Indexation Rate will be set monthly in line with the rate of CPI in the UK as reported by the Office of National Statistics (ONS) and 1/12th of this rate will applied to the borrower’s account each month.

 In addition, EdAid charges a ‘one-time 5% facilitation fee, equivalent to 5p for every pound you borrow via the platform.